geeknerd/geeknerd.github.io/_posts/2017-10-26-mint-setup.md

 Normally I let the local server run in Quake so I don't need to worry about it.

-Comes with distro library so should be able to install by simply ```sudo apt-get install quake -y```.
+Comes with distro library so should be able to install by simply ```sudo apt-get install guake -y```.

 #### Vim Fuzzy Finder
 Definitely a life saver.
 Recommended without another thought.
 Has to be there on all my Linux setup.